Primary Care/Men's Health in Eugene, Springfield, & Bend, Oregon

 What You Don’t Know CAN Hurt You

 It is an attributed fact that one out of four American men are prone to heart disease.
 Also, an alarming fact would be that half of the American men population are prone to experience heart diseases based on various factors experienced on a daily basis – namely high blood pressure, high cholesterol, and being a smoker.
 A precautionary step could be to establish contact with a primary care provider who can help prevent sudden coronary disease, diabetes, and more by screening for key risk factors.

-Oregon Man Clinics in Bend and Eugene, OR provides men’s health services including wellness, preventive care, and treatment for medical conditions that are specific to men.
+Oregon Man Clinics in Bend and Springfield, OR provides men’s health services including wellness, preventive care, and treatment for medical conditions that are specific to men.
 An additional initiative the Oregon Man Clinic provides is to go beyond the standard yearly checkup by learning about your family history and your risk factors for diseases such as diabetes and prostate cancer.
 All of our providers offer men’s health services that help you maintain optimal health.
 Schedule an appointment at one of our clinic locations today.

 Men’s Health Services We Offer

 We bring together many years of acute provision based on men’s health services and we can address many common problems at the primary care level.
 We take immense pride in caring for men during all the ages and stages of life.

 Although prostate cancer is considered to be the second most common cancer among men, the fact is that if detected early, it can often be treated successfully.
 According to the American Cancer Society, one man in 36 will die of prostate cancer, while one man in 6 will get prostate cancer.
 Alarming.

 Early detection is vital.
 However, prostate cancer may not cause any early symptoms.
 Speak to your provider about your family history, risk factors, and if a yearly prostate exam is needed.